amamina/VCF-Processing-Pipeline-R/README.md

 VCF files are powerful, but they’re not exactly user-friendly if you just want to quickly inspect variants or share results.
 This pipeline helps bridge that gap by:
-,Understanding of the VCF format
+ Understanding of the VCF format
 ,Use of R for bioinformatics data processing
 ,Data extraction from specialized genomic formats ,Export to analysis-friendly formats (CSV/XLSX)